Yuelioi/docs-v3/Ue/blueprint/en/Analytics/Record Progress with Full Hierarchy and Attributes.md

 ---
-display_name: Record Progress with Full Hierarchy and Attributes
+title: Record Progress with Full Hierarchy and Attributes
 order: 16
 ---
 ## Navigation